Auditory Processing Strategies for the Classroom

 Auditory processing is a term used to describe what happens when your brain recognizes and interprets the sounds around you.
-Humans hear when sound waves travel through the ear and are changed into electrical information that can be interpreted by the brain.
-The “disorder” part of auditory processing disorder means that something is making it difficult for a person's brain to turn sound waves into information.
+Humans hear when energy that we recognize as sound travels through the ear and is changed into electrical information that can be interpreted by the brain.
+The “disorder” part of auditory processing disorder means that something is adversely affecting the processing or interpretation of the information.

-Check the child’s comprehension of auditory information by asking the child to repeat your instructions.
+- Check the child’s comprehension of auditory information by asking the child to re-tell the instruction.

 - Rephrase and restate important information to provide auditory redundancy.

 - Provide visual supports, daily schedule and calendars, overheads, or a computer.